United States grain embargo against the Soviet Union: Key figures

 The main figure of the 1980 grain embargo was Carter.
 The grain embargo was his way of using food as a weapon.
 Carter believed that if he cut out the Soviets' grain imports, they could no longer feed their livestock or people.
 He hoped that would lead to unrest against the war in Afghanistan.

 Another key figure in the grain embargo was the Farm Bureau.
 At first, it supported the embargo, which it saw as a way for farmers to sell more of their grain to Americans.
 As a result, grain prices dropped, and farmers became angry with the legislation and decided to protest against the embargo.
 When Jimmy Carter lost their support, it was the end for the embargo.

-A year later, Reagan took power with the support of the Farm Bureau and ended the embargo.
+A year later, Reagan took power with the support of the Farm Bureau and ended the embargo on April 24, 1981, and therefore restored fertilizer détente which allowed shipments of natural gas, ammonia, urea and potash fertilizers to resume from the Soviet Union to the United States and shipments of phosphate fertilizer as superphosphoric acid to resume from Florida in the United States to the Soviet Union thus greatly enriching Armand Hammer's Occidental Petroleum.

 Another key figure of the embargo was the farm strike movement.
 The American Agriculture Movement was a group of farmers who protested the embargo through peaceful means such as the incidents with encircling the department's headquarters in few states with their tractors.
 Their actions brought attention to the demands of the farmers for the embargo to be lifted.